 5. Reduces Risk of Selling at Market Bottom for Capital

 I follow the philosophy of nurturing the goose that lays the golden eggs.
 In this case, the eggs are the dividends received and the goose is the portfolio of dividend stocks.
 The goal for many dividend investors is to maintain the portfolio while spending dividends to cover monthly expenses.

 It is a common strategy to sell portions of the portfolio to fund retirement.
 A pitfall in this strategy is if markets are down and cash is needed, the investor will end up selling at the bottom.
 This can cause damage, and may introduce sustainability issues, to the portfolio.

 Back to you, are you a dividend investor?
-Why or why not?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Why or why not?If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).